Woman receiving professional laser hair removal treatment in a clean med spa, showcasing comfort and modern cosmetic technology.

 When Will I See Results?

 Hair reduction becomes noticeable after 1 to 2 sessions, with treated hairs shedding within 1 to 3 weeks.
-Significant results typically emerge after 6 to 8 sessions, as the laser targets follicles across growth cycles, delivering smoother skin with less hair.
+Significant results typically appear after 6 to 8 sessions, as the laser targets hair follicles in their active growth phase.
+Some patients may notice a reduction in hair density and thickness after just a few sessions, though complete results take time.

 How Long Do Results Last?